titipata/pubmed_parser/docs/install.rst

 Installation
 ============

-Install directly from the repository
+To install ``pubmed_parser``, you can install directly from the repository as follows

 .. code-block:: bash